tmk/vagrant_tmk_build/README.md

 Usage
 -----
 After install of Vagrant and VirtualBox and run vagrant commands.
+This makes vritual machine setup and started automatically.

     $ vagrant up

+Then log into the VM with ssh.

     $ vagrant ssh

-This makes vritual machine setup and started automatically and then ssh into the VM.
 See for the vagrant commands.

 - https://www.vagrantup.com/

+You can also use ssh client direclty with IP address `127.0.0.1` and port `2222`.
+Or login from console in VirtualBox window if you want.

+Use user name `ubuntu` and passowrd `ubuntu` to login the system.

 Vagrant memo